linagora/openpaas-esn/doc/REST_domain.md

 - 400 Bad Request.
 Invalid request body or parameters.
 - 403 Forbidden.
 The user who created the request is not the domain manager and is not authorized to invite people.

-**Response JSON Object**

-Array of valid email addresses an invitation will be sent to.

 **Request:**

     POST /api/domains/123456789/invitations